THE BENEFITS OF KELP

 Also, I cannot recommend much fish or any seafood, the other good sources of bioavailable iodine, because food from the sea is now loaded with mercury.
 Iodized salt provides some iodine, but is not enough in almost all cases.
 Also, the iodine in salt is not that well utilized by some people.

 Some doctors prefer not to use kelp because the amount of iodine in kelp can vary greatly.
-This is a concern, but not a major concern because kelp is a natural food and the body seems able to regulate the iodine absorption from it.
+This is a concern, but not a major concern because kelp is a natural food and from our research so far, the body seems able to regulate the iodine absorption from it.

 Why kelp and not other iodine preparations?
 I prefer Kelp instead of Iodoral, Lugol’s solution, Prolamine Iodine and other iodine preparations because:

-2. Kelp is often more effective.
-This may be because it is a natural food, and perhaps better utilized.
+3. Kelp is more yang.
+This may be because it is a natural food, rich in many minerals, and perhaps it is better utilized.

 NOTE: In a few rare cases I have found that Lugol’s solution or Iodoral was needed for a short time to prevent goiter.
 I do not know why this is so, but it must be because the body needed this particular form of iodine.
 Eventually, I would think the Lugols’ solution would not be needed, as it is a little toxic.